Jesper Fast: Carolina Hurricanes

 On 11 October 2020, Fast joined his second NHL club, agreeing to a three-year, $6 million contract with the Carolina Hurricanes.
 On 11 May 2023, Fast scored the overtime and series winning goal against the New Jersey Devils in Game 5 of the Eastern Conference Semifinals.

 On 1 July 2023, Fast signed a two-year, $4.8 million contract extension with the Hurricanes.

 On 29 August 2024, it was announced that Fast would miss the entirety of the 2024–25 season after undergoing neck surgery.

 On 2 June 2025, Fast announced his retirement from hockey.

 International play

 In 2009–10, Fast skated in ten international matches for Sweden at the U18 and U19 levels, but did not participate in the World Junior Ice Hockey Championship tournament.
 He scored one goal and one assist in four games for Sweden at the U20 USA National Junior Evaluation Camp in Lake Placid, New York.
 At age 18, Fast represented Sweden in the 2011 IIHF World U20 Championship, where he tied the team lead with four goals in six tournament matches, also recording two assists and a +4 plus-minus.
 Sweden took fourth place in the tournament.
 In 2011–12, Fast represented Sweden in the Karjala Cup portion of the European Trophy tournament in October.
 He scored two assists in three games, which tied the Swedish team lead in scoring, and tied eighth scoring for the overall tournament.

-Playing style

-Fast is considered a skilled forward with good skating ability, hockey sense, and speed, the latter of which gives him an edge in retrieving pucks along the boards.
-He excels on the forecheck, is a reliable defensive forward, and plays well in the offensive, defensive, and neutral zones.
-Alain Vigneault has praised his work ethic and dependability, and former teammate Tanner Glass has noted his ability to make responsible decisions and skillful plays with the puck along the defensive zone wall.
-One of Fast's drawbacks is he lacks the ideal frame for National Hockey League play, but his physical game improved after he added muscle in the 2014 offseason.